SrMorim/Logic-Bomb/README.md

-# Exodia - Network Attack and Defense Toolkit
+# Logic-Bomb - Network Attack and Defense Toolkit

-Exodia is a Python-based CLI tool designed for performing basic network reconnaissance, attack, and defense simulations.
+Logic-Bomb is a Python-based CLI tool designed for performing basic network reconnaissance, attack, and defense simulations.
 It offers a user-friendly interface to conduct tasks such as port scanning, brute force attempts, and network defense operations.
 This script is intended for educational purposes and to demonstrate basic concepts in network security.

 ---